-Noticing these details helps us be more present and savour the moment.
-This releases us from the problems we have on our minds.
+Noticing these details helps us be more present and savor the moment.
+This releases us from the problems we have in our minds.
 And the whole effect is restorative, making us feel more relaxed.
-Being in nature is a good way of mentally switching off from the day to day worries which helps us to feel more serene.
+Being in nature is a good way of mentally switching off from the day-to-day worries which helps us to feel more serene.
 Luckily, there are many ways to enjoy nature.
 You can go out into a park or the countryside, into your own garden, look out of your flat at the trees in the distance, sit with your indoor plants, watch a documentary or listen to immersive nature sounds.
 If you can get small doses of nature into your daily routine, you are on the path to cultivating serenity.

 2. Practice Acceptance

 You may have heard the phrase grant me the serenity to accept the things I cannot change.
 This doesn’t mean that we should tolerate abuse.
 It means that, where we can, we should mentally let go of those things that are worrying us, but we are unable to do anything about them.
 This is vital for the tranquil state of mind that is characteristic of serenity.
 When we let go of those things that we cannot change, we experience more positive emotions and open the door to serenity.

 Each of us is different and we will find serenity in different activities and situations.
 Some people cultivate serenity by listening to calm and peaceful music.
 Others get a calm and tranquil feeling after organizing their workspace or home.
 We can also find serenity when we are lost in a rewarding hobby, particularly a practical one such as crafting.